 A total of 26 submissions were received, 2 of which were provided on a confidential basis.
 Non-confidential submissions were published on the Department's website on 10 October 2017.
-A list of participants who provided submissions to the review that are published on the Department's website are detailed in Table A1.
+A list of participants who provided submissions to the review that are published on the Department's website are detailed below.